cog-data/Scybernethics/README.md

 Here's a link to the online and interactive version of this personal maze: https://bra.in/5jrYdQ

+## Working with LLMs

+My Perplexity public account, about questions of interest in the deveopment of my scybernethics conception and expression (direct links also disseminated in my X/Twitter account):
+username: soto31419705
+email: soto314@gmail.com

 ## LICENSE:
 All material in this repository are under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International license.
 Creative Commons Url: https://creativecommons.org/licenses/by-nc-nd/4.0/